 The following graphic details Deep TMS’s treatment protocol, with its Acute and Continuation phases:

-Hear how a depression patient developed a new outlook on life after BrainsWay Deep TMS treatment with Dr. John Zebrun of Achieve TMS East.
+Hear how a depression patient developed a new outlook on life after BrainsWay Deep TMS depression treatment with Dr. John Zebrun of Achieve TMS East.

 Check out additional testimonials of patients and healthcare providers in our video gallery.